-As a writer, collecting the best ways to find novel inspirations is something I do nearly everyday.
-Writing is part of life and so my stories in my head.
+As a writer, collecting the best ways to find novel inspirations is something I do nearly every day.
+Writing is part of life and so are my stories in my head.
 But in these things, I don’t think of them as best-sellers, but a work that speaks my heart the most.
 The words I could never say with my mouth.

 Given, I compiled 61 best ways among hundreds of possibilities out there you can try and see the results whether they work for you or not.
 Some of these are taken from personal experience.
 The same methods I used to produce a series of finished works my readers love.

 Billions of blogs are published every day with billions of blogs being made per day.
 So, it’s impossible not to get anything online because you can get whatever on the web in a single click.
 Probably, inspirations for your next novel lurk around there.
 All you have to do is to keep reading awesome stories from them.